Cycling Dunkery Beacon, Porlock, Somerset, UK.

 Bristol Channel looking north and back down the hill from km 2.75.

-The first 200 meters are very steep at 17.5%, tapering to 11.5% for the next 650 meters until finally easing to 1.5% for a restful 400 meters that is the calm before the next storm: 1.4 km at 12.7%.
-We coast home over the last ½ kilometer at 5% average grade.
+The first 200 meters are very steep at 17.5%, tapering to 11.5% for the next 650 meters, until finally easing to 1.5% for a restful 400 meters of calm before the next storm: 1.4 km at 12.7%.
+We coast home over the last half kilometer at 5% average grade.
 In all, #5 GCC is one tough climb!

 “This corner of Exmoor is hill-climbing heaven, with a plethora of nasty steep roads to grind up and fly down.
 It's hard to single out one climb that sets itself apart from all others, but the road heading away from Luccombe up to the Beacon is a beast.
 Leave the crossroads and head into thick forest.